 When Jehovah's Witnesses 'obey Jehovah' they are obeying the Governing Body of Jehovah's Witnesses (8-12 men+-).

-JW.ORG rules and consequences of disobeying JW.ORG are found in the secret Watchtower publication for Elders, Shepherd the Flock of God
+Watchtower rules and consequences of disobeying Watchtower are found in the secret Watchtower publication for Elders, Shepherd the Flock of God

-Jehovah's Witnesses 'run ahead of Jehovah' every time they obey JW.ORG.
+Jehovah's Witnesses 'run ahead of Jehovah' every time they obey Watchtower.
 Instead of praying to God and waiting for Holy Spirit to answer them, they pray to God and run to a Watchtower publication that quickly gives them the 'correct' answer.
-The problem is that sometimes God's plan for us is not the same as what JW.ORG currently teaches.
-What JW.ORG says is 'the truth' today, might not be the truth tomorrow.
+The problem is that sometimes God's plan for us is not the same as what the organization currently teaches.
+What the organization says is 'the truth' today, might not be the truth tomorrow.

 'Peter and the other apostles replied: "We must obey God rather than human beings!'
 Acts 5:29

 1. 'anointed men', 'domestics', and 'anointed remnant', refers to JW's who believe they are going to heaven.
 The 'great crowd' refers to millions of JW's who believe they'll live forever on a paradise earth.
 The 'faithful steward' ultimately refers to the Watchtower and it's Governing Body, which is commonly called God's 'faithful and discreet slave' based on a parable of Jesus in Matthew 24:45-51